mtrung/TwitterVideoUpload/README.md

 # Overview
 Light-weight share/upload video to Twitter for iOS

-- Support > 5MB video file via chunk upload
+- Support chunk upload for > 5MB video file
-- Retrieve user's Twitter account credential automatically
+- Built-in support for user's credential retrieval
 - Support tweet text along with video
 - Use Objective-C (Swift is TBD)
 - Use SLRequest from Apple's Social framework to keep things light.
 No need to add extra frameworks such as TwitterKit and Fabric.